 My name is Puanani Calvillo, MAT, NASM-CPT

-I provide spiritual direction, kettlebells focused personal training, and facilitate spiritual care spaces/workshops.
+I am a spiritual director who companions at the intersection of spirituality and movement such as exercise, dance, & primal flow.
 I embody qualities that are intuitive, nurturing, integrated and intentional.
-In addition to education, mothering, and education, my practices are profoundly shaped by the collective wisdom of my Sāmoan-Pilipina ancestors.
+In addition to my education and lived experiences, my practices are profoundly shaped by the collective wisdom of my Sāmoan-Pilipina ancestors and informed by Mothering as social justice.
 My work centers the well-being (mind, body, & spirit) of marginalized communities.

 Spiritual Direction